section77/website/README.md

 # Section77 website

-This repo contains the source of our website at: https://section77.de.
+This contains the source of our website at: https://section77.de.

 ## Page deployment